 Another provision of the Rules is of special significance for the victims of rape and other sexual crimes.
 Namely, Rule 75 postulates that the court shall, whenever necessary, control the manner of questioning to avoid any harassment or intimidation.
 With regard to this, the provision contained in Rule 96, the intention of which is precisely the protection of such victims, is of particular importance.
 In this sense, additional evidence shall be required to corroborate the victim's testimony, examination of the victim's prior sexual life shall not be acceptable and - in case the defense claims that there was consent on the part of the victim, the court is to consider factors that may have influenced such consent, including physical violence and moral and psychological limitations.
-This includes not only threats and pressures to the victim or that the latter cares for.
+This includes not only threats and pressures to the victim himself or herself, but also to other individuals that are close to the victim or that the latter cares for.1